XnLogicaL/via-lang/README.md

 #> /path/to/vcpkg/vcpkg
 ```

----

-First, clone the official git repository and `cd` into it:
+Clone the official git repository and `cd` into it:
 ```sh
 git clone https://github.com/XnLogicaL/via-lang.git /path/to/via
 cd /path/to/via